 It's two weeks after a crushing, snow/ice storm hit my area.
 Contrary to what the bureaucrats first claimed, no plowing was done.
 No salt was spewed.
-The side streets remain neglected, with only minor melting occurring, as record-low temperatures prolong the agitating residue.
+The side streets remain neglected, with only minor melting occurring, as record-low temperatures prolong the agitating process.

 The meteorology mystics now foresee another storm approaching, maybe worse than the one before.
 I can only image how horrible it'll be, piled atop the prevailing, frozen monstrosity.